Training Program Overview

 Duration of Program

 The post-doctoral fellowship is intended as a one-year training program, for a total of 2000 hours of supervised training experience.
 This program meets the licensure requirement for the State of Florida (and most other US jurisdictions, but post-docs are encouraged to research the requirements for any jurisdiction in which they may seek licensure).
 Post-docs receive a certificate upon successful completion of the training year.
-If desired the fellowship may be extended to two years in the same or different specialty Track.
-Postdocs are asked to notify the Director of Postdoctoral Training no later than January 15th of their training year if they would like to be considered for a second year.
-Decisions regarding extending the term of the fellowship are made by the faculty based on the postdoc’s training needs and performance.
+If desired the fellowship may be extended to two years in the same or different specialty track.
+Postdocs are asked to supply a cover letter to the Director of Postdoctoral Training no later than January 15th outlining their goals for their second training year, why these goals require a second year of training, and how they align with long-term career goals.
+Decisions regarding extending the term of the fellowship are made by the faculty based on the postdoc’s training needs and performance as well as the clinic’s ability to meet those needs.
 Postdocs are notified of the faculty’s decision no later than January 30th.